-The new project by Fran Silvestre Arquitectos in the luxury urbanization of La Moraleja, Madrid, consists of a two-story villa with diagonal views toward the lake of the nearby golf course.
-Its green landscape dialogues with the language established by the home, based on different shades of white, whose nuances provide a series of differences that give rise to a new language, reflected in the calm present in the domestic spaces.
+The new project by Fran Silvestre Arquitectos in the luxury development of La Moraleja, Madrid, consists of a villa that arranges its program essentially on a single floor, with diagonal views toward the lake of the nearby golf course, whose green landscape interacts with the language of tones and colors proposed by the house.

 Villa 18 by Fran Silvestre Arquitectos.
 Photograph by Fernando Guerra